fbpx

 Before compulsory super was introduced in 1992, the typical Australian worker retired with no savings.
 Today the typical worker retires with around $200,000*.
 In another 30 years the typical worker will be retiring with about $500,000~ in their super fund.
 These are life-changing sums.

-The average super balance is still growing because our super system is still maturing.
+The median super balance is still growing because our super system is still maturing.
 The amount employers contribute to your super has increased over time, from 3% of wages in 1992 to 12% of wages by 1 July 2025.
 And most people retiring today have been contributing to super for 30 years.
 Only by 2032 will we see people retiring with 40 years of superannuation savings.

 (*Figure based on calculation using 2022-23 ATO tax file.)